cancerDHC/ccdhmodel/CONTRIBUTING.md

 When you're finished with the changes on your code, create a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), also known as a PR.

 * PRs for feature branches should always merge into `develop`, while PRs for release and hotfix branches should always merge into `main`, unless there are good reasons to merge them into another branch.
 * Don't forget to [link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue) if you are solving one.
+A good way to do this is by writing `closes #[issue number]` somewhere in the PR description.
 * Major changes, especially new features, should be documented in the CHANGELOG file in the PR so we can keep track of which version each change was incorporated into.

 ### Code Review

-A pull request must be reviewed by **at least one other project member** to get merged quickly.
+A pull request must be reviewed by **at least one other project member** before it is merged.

 > A CCDH engineer must review and accept your pull request.
 A code review (which happens with both the contributor and the reviewer present) is required for contributing.